AndersDeath/diary2/000-current.md

 # 11 May - Thursday - Kaş - 224 day of immigration

 I enjoy staying here.
-It's amazing and calm place.s
+It's amazing and calm place.